StefanCardnell/LoLTracker/README.txt

 - Hope to find a way so that name/server/display can be added to a text file and there will be no need for input (stdio and ncurses don't go well together).

-- Hope to add separate error messages for when there are issues on Riot's end.